1937 Heze earthquakes: Earthquakes

-The two shocks occurred on the 230-km-long Liaokao Fault Zone.
-The average slip rate along the fault over the past 47 years is measured at 9.24 mm/yr, and it has a strike-slip sense of movement.
+The two earthquakes have been often attributed to being triggered along the 230 km Liaokao Fault Zone.
+The average slip rate along the fault over the past 47 years is measured at 9.24 mm per year, and it has a strike-slip sense of movement.
+It is predominantly buried beneath the south-central part of the North China Plain.
+In the epicenter region, nearby faults lie beneath sediments deposited by the Yellow River.
+The northern Liaokao Fault Zone was active during the late Pleistocene and presently active along its southern segment.
+Based on analysing the isoseismal lines, surface ruptures and fault plane solutions, these shocks were likely produced on the Xiaoliu-Xieyuanji and Dongming-Chengwu faults; north-northeast west-northwest trending faults, respectively.

 Precursor events

 Prior to the mainshocks, residents noted extremely unusual weather patterns in the area.
 Heavy rains and strong winds battered the region.
 The region also became unusually hot and humid, where several residents suffered heat injuries, and many livestock died.
 The temperature was so high that the walls of homes overheated and burned.
 The water level in wells also fluctuated many times.
 In some instances, the water rose and overflowed from these wells.
 Discoloration, bubbling, and foaming of well water were also observed.

 A mere two or three days before the earthquakes, animals displayed peculiar behaviors.
 Swallow flocks did not disperse but slept around the area.
 Cattle did not consume grass, and horses refused to enter their stables.
 Mice were observed fleeing the epicenter area, and dogs barked continuously.
 The residents also reported witnessing glowing red fireballs rising from the ground and into the air.
 Thunderous sounds were heard coming from the ground.